 “I’ll end your life once I take her’s, old man,” the intruder snarled.
 His gaze fixated on the limping butler.
 The perp’s muscles tensed, and in turn, tightened his grip on her.
-Not quite hurting, yet, but Kat began to worry how much power the madman actually had behind his lean frame.
+Not quite hurting her, yet, but she began to worry how much power the madman actually had behind his lean frame.

 Walter huffed out an irritated breath.
 “Now, I’ve already told you to stop playing around.
 We have a serious issue at hand.”

 Kat called out to him, “Run, now.
-Please go and call the police.
+Call the police.
 Hurry!”